 Sorry for not updating the blog for a long time.
 These days I’m hanging out on Facebook and Twitter, rather than writing blog entries.
 Please visit my Facebook page at http://www.facebook.com/masayuki.kawagishi or follow @_Yuki_K_ on Twitter 😉

 In Japan, I think that mobile phones are rapidly “globalised” in recent years.
 A few years ago all you could see here was the “Galapagos” handphones sold only within Japan and unavailable once you brought them out of Japan.
-But recently on the train or on the streets, you see the same devices like those seen in the rest of the world — iPhones, Android smartphones, and even Blackberry phones (very rare though).
+But recently on the train or the streets, you see the same devices as those seen in the rest of the world — iPhones, Android smartphones, and even Blackberry phones (scarce though).

 Japan and the countries other than Japan don’t stand in the opposite.
 Japan is an extension of other countries, and any country is an extension of Japan.
-It is essential that anything available in the world is available in Japan too.
+Anything available in the world must be available in Japan too.